kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 **Fill permission**: controls which users can edit the field value.
 A user can always see the value.
-If a user doesn't have the permission, they will be enable to change the field value from the current value.
+If a user doesn't have the permission, they will be unable to change the field value from the current value.
 If the field is required but doesn't have a current value, the user will be unable to submit the form.

 ### Short text